flare-foundation/docs/docs/user/fassets/minting-redeeming.md

 This guide provides the following information:

 * How to set up the FAssets command-line tool.
-* How to convert testnet XRP to FAssets (FXRP) on the Flare test network (minting).
+* How to convert testnet XRP to FAssets (FTestXRP) on the Flare test network (minting).
-* How to convert FAssets (FXRP) from Flare test network back to testnet XRP Ledger network (redemption).
+* How to convert FAssets (FTestXRP) from Flare test network back to testnet XRP Ledger network (redemption).

 !!! info "Open Beta"